initc3/ic3-website/content/events/retreat/winter-retreat-2023.md

   </div>
 </div>

-We hope to see you at the next IC3 Winter Retreat!
+<strong> We hope to see you at the next IC3 Winter Retreat! </strong>